the-difference-engine/ksf/README.md

 The backend application is using the PERN Stack (Postgres, Express React, Node).
 The backend application is using [Express](https://expressjs.com/) Framework.
 The frontend application is using the [React](https://reactjs.org/) framework and several other third party libraries, bootstrapped via the [create-react-app](https://github.com/facebook/create-react-app) tool.
 [Postgres](https://www.postgresql.org/) is the database for the application.

-[Sequelize](https://sequelize.org/master/manual/migrations.html) is the ORM.
-This is the preferred way of communicating with the database, so the tools provided should be leveraged to help you build models and schema migrations.
-In particular, creation of new models should use the Sequelize CLI, which will create both a model file and a migration file.
-[Quick overview of commands](https://github.com/the-difference-engine/ksf/tree/develop/sequelize-cli_shortcut.md)

 ## Getting Started With The App

 - Install homebrew